 ART certification isn’t simple.
 It requires extensive training for each body region: upper extremity, lower extremity, spine, and complex protocols for specific conditions.

 As one of the few practitioners in the Indian Trail and Charlotte area with full-body certification, I can treat soft tissue restrictions anywhere in your body.
-This matters because pain in one area often stems from restrictions somewhere else.
+This matters because pain in one area frequently stems from restrictions somewhere else entirely.

-For example, shoulder pain might be caused by fascial restrictions in the neck or upper back.
-Knee pain might trace back to hip or ankle dysfunction.
-Full-body certification allows me to follow the kinetic chain and address the true source of your problem.
+Shoulder pain caused by fascial restrictions in the neck.
+Knee pain tracing back to hip or ankle dysfunction.
+Full-body certification lets me follow the kinetic chain and address the true source of the problem rather than just treating where it hurts.

 Get Started with ART in Indian Trail

-If you’re dealing with chronic pain, limited mobility, or a sports injury that isn’t healing, Active Release Technique might be exactly what you need.
-At Indian Trail Chiropractic & Rehab, we combine ART with chiropractic care, corrective exercise, and biomechanical assessment to deliver lasting results.
+If you’re dealing with chronic pain, limited mobility, or a sports injury that isn’t healing, Active Release Technique delivers results where other approaches have fallen short.
+At Indian Trail Chiropractic & Rehab, we combine ART with chiropractic care, corrective exercise, and biomechanical assessment to produce lasting outcomes.

 Ready to experience what ART can do for you?
 Call us at (704) 821-3222 or schedule your appointment online today.